Author: taorsi

 Registration Required.
 Register here

-If you want to take it a little easier you can cut out the third hike and take a break while the rest of the group goes on this section.
 Since the hikes are all “out and back” you can cut any of the hikes short and return to the parking area if you are getting tired.
 Plan on 4 hours for all the hikes—starting for home around 2pm.

 sweet creek 4